lHyperionl/Datasience-LLM-Benchmark/README.md

 # LLM Benchmark Project

-This project is designed to benchmark and analyze the performance of various Large Language Models (LLMs) on a set of tasks.
+This project is designed to benchmark and analyze the performance of various Large Language Models (LLMs) on a set of tasks from datascience and data analytics.
 It includes configurations for multiple models, datasets for testing, ground truth for evaluation, analysis notebooks, and a Streamlit application for interactive visualization of results.

 ## Project Structure